PodTheCoder/edge_staking_gui/README.md

 - Automatically intall the correct Edge CLI for your system.
 - Start & Stop staking.
 - Display current status & log for troubleshooting.
-- Set up staking using only your device code.
+- Set up staking using only your device token.

 ## Planned Features Ver 1.0
 - Check if your device is online.